DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 Head to MySQL Backup:
 https://www.redolive.com/utah-web-designers-blog/automated-mysql-backup-for-windows/

-Follow the installation instructions carefully
+Follow the installation instructions carefully!
-Then in ExileServerStart.bat go to the Database backup script section and remove the :: from the bottom 3 lines Fill in the FULL\DIRECTORY\TO\mysqlbackup.bat with the full directory of your .bat location
+Then in ExileServerStart.bat go to the Database backup script section and remove the :: from the bottom 3 lines Fill in the FULL\DIRECTORY\TO\mysqlbackup.bat with the full directory of your .bat location.

+This will create a backup of your database every time you start the server.

+It is **strongly** advised to move these off the system your server runs on.
+Google Drive sync can be used to automatically upload the files to a external cloud, but other solutions are available!

 ### Will you add x feature, why is x broken?
 Create a new issue or send DannyDorito a message on Twitter and we can see what we can do!